BSNL JAO Exam Results 2017 declared: Check merit list now

 - Discharge Certificate in respect of Ex-Serviceman candidates

 The recruitment is for 996 posts of Junior Accounts Officer in BSNL.
 The recruitment process started in October with the start of applications.
 The examination was conducted in November and answer keys released by November 15.
-Candidates were also provided an option to check their response keys and raise objections.
+Candidates were also provided with an option to check their response keys and raise objections.
 Now the result is awaited for the written test.
 Candidates who have written the examination are advised to keep a regular check on the official website externalbsnlexams.com.

 BSNL JAO Exam Results 2017: How to check: